Keto Onion Rings

 We recently attended KetoCon and had the privilege of hearing a presentation by Alison Gannett.
 As a 5-year cancer survivor with a deep knowledge of science and how the body works, she is an incredible wealth of information on how to feed our bodies but starve anything bad that may be brewing in there.

-One of the things she mentioned, in regards to getting enough fat in your diet each day, was that she deeps fries food for every meal.
-Such a simple concept, but it caught us by surprise and we were like “yeah, that totally makes sense”.
-By deep-frying our foods in healthy fat like coconut oil or avocado oil, we’re infusing our food with more fat than they would have on their own, or even by simply pan-frying.
+One of the things she mentioned, in regards to getting enough fat in your diet each day, was that she deeps fries food for every meal, which can help with your keto snacks options as well.
+Such a simple concept as deep fry, but it caught us by surprise and we were like “yeah, that totally makes sense”.
+By deep-frying our foods in a healthy fat like coconut oil or avocado oil, we’re infusing our food with more fat than they would have on their own, or even by simply pan-frying.
+Plus, it’s yummy!

-This opened up a new world of food for us.
-We have a Fry Daddy Deep Fryer, but I usually only pull it out to make Orange Chicken Nuggets, which are far from low-carb.
-I discovered that replacing flour or breadcrumbs with pork panko is actually even better because the crunch you get with it is so fantastic.
+This opened up a new world of food and keto snacks for us (fried of course), including a new recipe for keto fried onions.
+We have a Fry Daddy Deep Fryer, but I usually only pull it out to make Orange Chicken Nuggets, which are far from low-carb but delicious and crunchy.
+I discovered that replacing flour or breadcrumbs with pork panko is actually even better because the crunchy texture you get with it is so fantastic.

-These onion rings have a great crunch and flavor on their own, but you must be sure to make the Spicy Mayo Dip to go with them for a true restaurant quality side dish.
-The foods we grew up thinking were “bad” for us is good again.
+These keto onion rings are way better than the frozen onion rings and have a great crunch and delicious flavor on their own, but you must be sure to make the Spicy Mayo Dip to go with them for a true restaurant quality side dish, or even as keto snacks.
+With only some onion slices and ingredients to make it breaded, you can make absolutely delicious crunchy onion rings.
+The foods we grew up thinking were “bad” for us is good again, like this crispy onion rings.
 So splurge on those deep fried onion rings and coconut shrimp and feel good about it.

 Spicy Mayo Dipping Sauce

-Combine the pork panko and shredded coconut in a shallow bowl and stir to combine.
+- Put the pork panko in a shallow bowl.
 In a second shallow bowl, combine the almond flour, salt, and pepper and stir to combine.
 In a third shallow bowl, add the egg and whisk until smooth.
 Set all three bowls aside.

-Take an onion ring and dip it in the almond flour bowl, coating it.
-Then dip it in the egg, then back in the almond flour, then back in the egg, and finally coating it completely in the pork panko/coconut mixture.
+- Take an onion ring and dip it in the almond flour bowl, coating it.
+Then dip it in the egg, then back in the almond flour, then back in the egg, and finally coating it completely in the pork pork panko.
 Set aside on a plate and repeat until all onion rings have been coated.